SKREFI/nd-advanced-python-techniques-project/README.md

 `./main.py csvfile -n 10 -f new_neo_data.csv --start_date 2020-01-01 --end_date 2020-01-10 --filter distance:>=:5`

-## Requirements

-The Near Earth Object Database you are creating is a searchable database that, given a csv file of Near Earth Objects data, can perform data searches.
-All data results should be able to be displayed to the terminal or output to a csv file.

-Search Requirements:

-   1. Find up to some number of unique NEOs on a given date or between start date and end date.
-   2. Find up to some number of unique NEOs on a given date or between start date and end date larger than X kilometers.
-   3. Find up to some number of unique NEOs on a given date or between start date and end date larger than X kilometers that were hazardous.
-   4. Find up to some number of unique NEOs on a given date or between start date and end date larger than X kilometers that were hazardous and within X kilometers from Earth.

-To achieve this functionality the project should include Python objects that represent:
-- Near Earth Objects
-- Orbit Paths
-- A container object for the Near Earth Objects and Orbit Paths
-- An object to perform the data search on the container
-- An object to write the output format of the search results

 ## Near Earth Object Data

 Each row in the `neo_data.csv` represents a single orbit path for a Near Earth Object on a given date.